b3hr4d/ic-rust-nextjs/README.md

 **Backend**

-- A simple greeting hello world canister written in Motoko
+- A simple greeting hello world canister written in Rust
-- ImageBucket canister written in Motoko with create image, delete image and getImageById

 **Frontend**

 - A simple React HTML form with name input, sending it to greet canister and showing the returned result
-- An Image Upload HTML form with Pick an Image button, upload the image to image canister, loading the image back from the canister and display it using useImageObject React Hook

 ## Live Demo in IC Mainnet 🥳